The PETE Ensemble

 ROBERT QUILLEN CAMP

 Robert Quillen Camp (Associate Artist) is a writer and director whose work includes the Obie Award winning Chekhov Lizardbrain, a collaboration with Pig Iron Theatre Company.
 His work has toured nationally and internationally been published in a wide variety of literary journals and anthologies.
 He has taught playwriting and performance theory at Brown University, Lewis and Clark College, and the University of Californa at Santa Barbara.
-His collaborations with PETE include the texts for Procedures for Saying No (2016), Deception Unit (2016-2019), and the upcoming How To Learn, which he is also directing.
+His collaborations with PETE include the texts for Procedures for Saying No (2016), Deception Unit (2016-2019), and How To Learn, which he also directed.

 more at: robertquillencamp.com

 Miranda k Hardy (Associate Artist) works as a lighting designer for PETE.
 Shows include R3 [Drammy Award], The Three Sisters, All Well, [or, the whale], Procedures For Saying No, and The Deception Unit, also designing scenery for Song of the Dodo and Drowned Horse Tavern.
 Her work in Portland has been with Profile Theater, Portland Playhouse, Laura Heit, Boom Arts, Lewis and Clark College, Reed College and Oregon Children’s Theater.
 Prior to moving west she made work in NYC, Italy and toured nationally and internationally.
 Other company affiliations include Banana Bag & Bodice, Object Collection and Tiny Elephant.